API Reference#

 nvtx._lib.lib.EventAttributesobject.- Parameters:

 message (str) – A message associated with the event.
-If the given message is not registered, it is registered under this domain.
+If the given message was not registered then it will be registered under this domain.

 color (str, int, optional) – A color associated with the event.
 Supports matplotlib colors if it is available.